dancankimutai/minicash-app/README.md

 `*const* projectId = process.env.NEXT_PUBLIC_WC_PROJECT_ID as *string*; // get one at https://cloud.walletconnect.com/app`

-6. We thus visit the url and create an account and create a project id by typing the name of your app and on type select app then click create as shown below.
+6. We thus visit the url and create an account.We then create a project id by typing the name of our app and on type select app then click create as shown below.

 ![Screenshot from 2024-01-30 10-59-10](https://github.com/dancankimutai/minicash-app/assets/59916500/7b09cae5-b63a-46ba-9a71-5911c4d45525)

-7. Copy your project id from here:
+7. We then copy the project id that is generated:

 ![Screenshot from 2024-01-30 11-08-21](https://github.com/dancankimutai/minicash-app/assets/59916500/aae31475-1ad8-4497-b093-8d8b21f744c1)